Garrick (name)

 Garrick is a personal name, and is both a surname and a given name (usually masculine).

+The name has two identified points of origin.

-It originated in Old English and/or French.
+Garrick originated in Old English and/or French.
 Old English garrick means "one who governs with a spear", or "spear king".
 In French, garric is derived from an Occitan word meaning "oak tree grove".

+Garrick is also an anglicised spelling and pronunciation of the Scottish name Garrioch.
+This variation originated in the Aberdeenshire area Garioch.
+The placename Garioch comes from the Gaelic word Gairbheach, meaning "place of roughness".
+Examples of family members using Garrioch and Garrick can be seen on adjacent gravestones in St Magnus Cathedral, Kirkwall, Orkney.

 People with the name Garrick include: